0xf0xy/Write-ups/THM/Neighbour/Neighbour.md

 ![Neighbour_2](src/Neighbour_2.png)

-And hey—the user parameter is sitting right there in the URL.
+And hey — the user parameter is sitting right there in the URL.
 Suspicious.

 *Classic vulnerability vibes right here.* 😌